Char2Subword: Extending the Subword Embedding Space Using Robust Character Compositionality: Method

 The previous techniques leverage the pre-trained knowledge in the embedding matrix $\mE$.
-However, the char2subword module may not be appropriately integrated with the pre-trained mBERT's upper layers since it has only seen individual subwords without context.
-To alleviate that, we resume pre-training using the char2subword module along with the original parameters of mBERT \cite{gururangan-etal-2020-dont}.
-Importantly, we do not update parameters in upper layers of mBERT since the goal is to provide the char2subword module as a drop-in alternative for $\mE$ on the publicly available pre-trained checkpoint.\footnote{ While the study focuses on mBERT, this method can be applied to other multilingual (e.g., XLM-RoBERTa) or monolingual (e.g., CTRL \cite{keskar-etal-2019-ctrl}) models. }
+However, the char2subword module may not be integrated with the pre-trained mBERT's upper layers since it has only seen individual subwords without context.
+To alleviate that, we pre-train the char2subword module along with mBERT \citep{gururangan-etal-2020-dont}.
+We do not update parameters in upper layers of mBERT since the goal is to provide the char2subword module as a drop-in alternative for $\mE$ on the publicly available pre-trained models.\footnote{ While the study focuses on mBERT, this method can be applied to other pre-trained models like RoBERTa or XLM-R. }

-Following practices from \cite{liu-etal-2019-roberta}, we use a dynamic masked language modeling (MLM) objective and do not include the next sentence prediction objective (see Figure \ref{ch9:fig:pretraining}).
+Following \citet{liu-etal-2019-roberta}, we use a dynamic masked language modeling (MLM) objective (see Figure \ref{ch9:fig:pretraining}).
 We randomly choose 15\% of the subword tokens and mask them at the character level.
-The masking process replaces 80\% of the characters with \texttt{[MASK]}, 10\% with randomly chosen characters and the remaining 10\% is left unchanged.
-We feed characters to the char2subword module and make predictions from the subword vocabulary $\mathcal{V}$.\footnote{ Using the pre-trained embedding table $\mE$, we project the internal representations per word onto the vocabulary space without updating the parameters of $\mE$. }

-We pre-train the char2subword model with 1M sequences of 512 subword tokens from Wikipedia (200K sequences for each English, Spanish, Hindi, Nepali, and Arabic text).
+We replace 80\% of the characters with \texttt{[MASK]}, 10\% with randomly chosen characters and the remaining 10\% is left unchanged.
+We feed characters to the char2subword module and make predictions from the subword vocabulary $\mathcal{V}$.\footnote{ We project the internal representations per word onto the vocabulary space using $\mE$ (without updating its parameters). } We pre-train the char2subword model with 1M sequences of 512 subword tokens from Wikipedia (200K sequences for each English, Spanish, Hindi, Nepali, and Arabic text).
 Using gradient accumulation, we update parameters with an effective batch size of 2,000 samples.
-Note that the model does not require extensive pre-training since 1) the upper-layer parameters are initialized from the pre-trained mBERT checkpoint and kept fixed during training, and 2) the char2subword module is initialized from the embedding simulation phase.
+Note that the model does not require extensive pre-training since 1) the upper-layer parameters are initialized from the pre-trained mBERT checkpoint and kept fixed during training, and 2) the char2subword module is initialized from the embedding approximation phase.
 Thus, pre-training the model for a few epochs is sufficient.